One Thousand and One Nights: In Arab culture

-There is little evidence that the Nights was particularly treasured in the Arab world.
-It is rarely mentioned in lists of popular literature and few pre-18th-century manuscripts of the collection exist.
-Fiction had a low cultural status among Medieval Arabs compared with poetry, and the tales were dismissed as khurafa (improbable fantasies fit only for entertaining women and children).
-According to Robert Irwin, "Even today, with the exception of certain writers and academics, the Nights is regarded with disdain in the Arabic world.
+The stories included in the Arabian Nights were very popular among storytellers known locally as the Hakawati.
+However the Arabian Nights was rarely mentioned in lists of popular literature and few pre-18th-century manuscripts of the collection exist, even though stories that are included in the Nights, such as Sindbad, the Epic of Antar, and other adventures and marvelous voyages, were cited many times.
+But according to Robert Irwin, the Arabian Nights being written in simple prose had low status in medieval Arabic literature.
+Irwin writes that "Even today, with the exception of certain writers and academics, the Nights is regarded with disdain in the Arab world.
 Its stories are regularly denounced as vulgar, improbable, childish and, above all, badly written".
+However despite the low status of the Nights the story collection had several rivals during the Abbasid period.

-Nevertheless, the Nights have proved an inspiration to some modern Egyptian writers, such as Tawfiq al-Hakim (author of the Symbolist play Shahrazad, 1934), Taha Hussein (Scheherazade's Dreams, 1943) and Naguib Mahfouz (Arabian Nights and Days, 1979).
+The Nights have proved an inspiration to some modern Egyptian writers, such as Tawfiq al-Hakim (author of the Symbolist play Shahrazad, 1934), Taha Hussein (Scheherazade's Dreams, 1943) and Naguib Mahfouz (Arabian Nights and Days, 1979).
 Idries Shah finds the Abjad numerical equivalent of the Arabic title, alf layla wa layla, in the Arabic phrase ʾumm al-qiṣṣa, meaning 'mother of stories'.
 He goes on to state that many of the stories "are encoded Sufi teaching stories, descriptions of psychological processes, or enciphered lore of one kind or another".

 On a more popular level, film and TV adaptations based on stories like Sinbad and Aladdin enjoyed long lasting popularity in Arabic speaking countries.